 10. UNICOO Crank Adjustable Standing Desk

-There's no doubt that this is a budget oriented desk, but it's among the best standing desks in terms of the durability you get for your dollar.
+There's no doubt that this is a budget-oriented desk, but it's among the best standing desks in terms of the durability you get for your dollar.
 The body is constructed from steel and covered in a powdered coating.
-The shelf itself makes use of MFD wood that's been fully laminated so it can just be wiped down when it's time to be cleaned.
+The shelf itself makes use of MFD wood that's been fully laminated so it can just be wiped down when it needs to be cleaned.

 Standing Desk Buyer’s Guide

-We’ll run you through the most important features and specs to pay attention to when shopping for the best standing desk.
-Used in context with our reviews, you should be able to find the best model for your needs and also determine where you should be focusing your attention.
+We’ll run you through the most important features and specs to pay attention to when shopping for a standing desk.
+Used in conjunction with our reviews, you should be able to find the best model for your needs and also determine where you should be focusing your attention.

-Every standing desk comes with some level of adjustment settings for height. and that’s obviously out of necessity.
-Seating yourself in a conventional desk is just as easy as pulling up an office chair and adjusting it.
+Every standing desk comes with some level of adjustment settings for height, and that’s obviously out of necessity.
+Seating yourself at a conventional desk is as easy as pulling up an office chair and adjusting it to your needs.
 Fortunately, the best standing desks almost always have their adjustable height range precisely listed.
-But how low and how high do you need your desk surface to go?
+But how low and how high do you need your desk to go?
 And how do you determine the perfect vertical arrangement for you?

-The rules for the ideal positioning are loose and fast, and personal preference is going to have a big factor to play in that, and that’s why we generally suggest that you take the time to figure out what works for you.
+The rules for the ideal positioning are fast and loose, and personal preference is going to be a big factor in that, and that’s why we generally suggest that you take the time to figure out what works for you.
 As a general rule of thumb, there are two metrics to keep in mind.

-To figure out the probable best standing desk height, stand upright, extend your arms outward at 90 degrees, and just slightly tip your arms down.
+To figure out the probable best standing desk height, stand upright, extend your arms outward at 90 degrees, and just slightly dip your arms down.
 Whether your keyboard is placed on a separate keyboard tray or the main platform with your monitor, your keyboard height should be just below your shoulders.
-To put things in perspective, the average six foot tall user should stand at a desk that’s roughly 44 inches high.
+To put things in perspective, the average six-foot-tall user should stand at a desk that’s roughly 44 inches high.

-Figuring out the right distance the screen should be from your face is going to come down somewhat to personal preferences, but there are some rough guidelines that can help you get your bearings.
-Generally, you’re going to want to be about 20 to 30 inches from the screen in both standing and sitting position.
-With those guidelines in place, we suggest that shoppers for a desk actually test out the positions they’ll be in and figure out what’s comfortable.
+Figuring out the right distance the screen should be from your face is going to come down somewhat to personal preference, but there are some rough guidelines that can help you get your bearings.
+Generally, you’re going to want to be about 20 to 30 inches from the screen both when standing and sitting.
+With those guidelines in place, we suggest that those shopping for a desk actually test out the positions they’ll be in and figure out what’s most comfortable for them.

 Height Adjustable Controls

-When looking for the best standing desk, also consider how easy it is to change the height adjustable standing and sitting settings.
+When looking for the best standing desk, also consider how easy it is to change the height adjustment settings.
 The best standing desks in terms of technology make use of a dedicated keypad, but even these can vary in terms of quality.
-High quality desks will offer the ability to program a range of different presets and provide you with a more granular approach to height.
+High-quality desks will offer the ability to program a range of different presets and provide you with a more granular approach to height.
 But less expensive electric standing desks are a little more limited and will also give you less control over the specific height levels.